 • public liability insurance

-• letter of support to conduct Aboriginal heritage and cultural interpretation (if applicable)
+• letter of support to conduct Aboriginal heritage and cultural interpretation valid for the duration of the licence (if applicable)

 • accreditation (if applicable).